ErikOSorensen/StatsOkonomen/content/post/2021-11-15-computer-friday-nov-19-2021-documenting-data/index.md

 Tool providers are:

 - [Nesstar Publisher](http://www.nesstar.com/software/publisher.html): This is a tool that [NSD - Norwegian centre for research data](http://www.nesstar.com/software/publisher.html) has developed and use in their own archiving services.
 This tool can also ingest Stata data files and use labels.
 The Stata files must have been saved with `saveold XX, version(11)` to be ingestible.
-Produces a nice pdf output and a DDI-Codebook `.xml` file.
+Produces a nice pdf output and a DDI-Codebook `.xml` file, see example at Harvard Dataverse: [Replication Data for: Leadership and Incentives](https://doi.org/10.7910/DVN/I5GXB3).
   Windows software.
 Free for use, and each researcher can use it.
 - [Colectica](https://colectica.com/): A commercial enterprise that sells both lightweight [Colectica for Excel](https://colectica.com/software/colecticaforexcel/) and the more heavy duty (and more expensive) [Colectiva Designer](https://colectica.com/software/designer/).
 These tools can ingest Stata data files, use labels from those data files and write pdf and DDI-Lifecycle `.xml`files.
 Windows software.
 The full-blown Designer is more polished and up-to-date than Nesstar, but it is costly, at $59/user per month.